Yubarajsaha/Students-marks-Calculator/README.md

-<<<<<<< HEAD
 # Students-marks-Calculator
-A Java console application for calculating student performance metrics such as total marks, percentage, average score, and final grade.
+A Java console application for calculating student performance metrics, including total marks, percentage, average score, and final grade.
 Great!
 Let’s focus on making your **README** professional and attractive for your **Students Marks Calculator** project.

 Here’s a polished version you can directly use in your `README.md`:

 ---

-# 📝 Students Marks Calculator
+# 📝 Students' Marks Calculator

 ## **Overview**

 The **Students Marks Calculator** is a simple Java application designed to help students and teachers calculate and manage marks efficiently.
-The program allows input of multiple subjects, calculates total marks, percentage, and assigns grades automatically.
+The program allows input of multiple subjects, calculates total marks and percentage, and assigns grades automatically.

 ---